TCummings03/Capstone-Final-Project/README.md

 ![Rent Price vs SQFT](https://github.com/TCummings03/Capstone-Data-Story/blob/master/Images/Rent%20price%20vs%20SQFT.png)

 As we have hypothesized earlier, the larger the apartment, the higher the price.
 We can see this fairly clearly in the plot above, which shows rent price vs. sqft.
-In the plot above, we see a postive correlation between rent price and sqft implying the more sqft, the higher the price.
+In the plot above, we see a positive correlation between rent price and sqft implying the more sqft, the higher the price.
 However, from looking at the deciles above, we have the added benefit of knowing where the value lies in terms of price per sqft broken down by decile.

 **Visualization Conclusions:**